allegroai/clearml-server-helm/README.md

 You should see allegroai/trains-server-chart

 #### Installing trains server chat on your cluster
-Run following command to deploy trains server on your cluster
+According to your search results, following command should deploy trains server on your cluster
 ```sh
 helm install allegroai/trains-server-chart
 ```